zjg540066169/TMOGA/README.md

 solutions, solutions_population = tmoga_model.start()
 ```

-where solutions variable is a list of best locus-based solutions, solutions_population variable is a list of all locus-based solutions.
+where `solutions` is a list of best locus-based solutions, `solutions_population` is a list of all locus-based solutions.

 By using evaluation class, we can simply convert locus-based solutions to normal solutions: